How to Install Tideways on My Custom PHP Installation

 Then symlink the tideways extension for the correct PHP version to this directory. in this example we assume PHP 8.1 is used:

-Lastly, the minimal necessary configuration to load the tideways extension is:
+Lastly, put the minimal necessary configuration to load the tideways extension into the INI.
+Pick the additional files directory if its present and put a new tideways.ini in there:

 extension=tideways.so